preciofishbone/OmniaDocs/web-content-management/navigation/megamenu/index.rst

 Megamenu
 ===========================

 The Cross Sites Mega Menu control makes it possible for the end user to navigate to any page in the navigation structure.
-The Cross Sites Mega Menu is displayed across all Sharepoint sites in Omnia.
+It is displayed across all Sharepoint sites in Omnia.

 .. image:: crosssitemegamenu.png